HamdanSU/COE444-Summary/index.md

 ### Setting a router as a successor
 1. You can change the bandwith in the interface leading to the router (**i.e bandwith 32**)
 2. You can change the dealy in the interface leading to the router(**i.e delay 100000**)

+### Rule of choosing Feasible Successor (FS):
+Administrative Distance of Feasible Successor should be lower than Feasible Distance of the successor

 ### Important Notes
 - Eigrp uses 90 as an administrative distance for Eigrp routes and more than 90 for external routes the default is 170 (**It can be found in the routing table next to the route [administrative/number]**)